Toqqe/image-processing/README.md

-Simple app to image processing, allow do some operations on images
+Simple app to image processing, allow do some operations with using OpenCV library

 Requirments: